Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 It's important to note that AHCIP does not cover certain health services, such as prescription drugs outside of hospital stays, eyeglasses, hearing aids, cosmetic surgery, and most dental treatments.

-Is there alberta health services home care for seniors?
+Is there Alberta Health Services home care for seniors?

 Alberta Health Services offers home care services for seniors.
 Home care services include personal care assistance, medication management, nursing care, and rehabilitation services.